How Does Cremation Work? The Complete Step-by-Step Process Explained

 So, unclaimed remains are becoming a growing concern for funeral homes, especially as the direct cremation rate grows.

-Some cremation providers are now adding clauses to their contracts stipulating that if the cremated remains are not collected within 90 days, they have the right to dispose of them.
+Some cremation providers are now adding clauses to their cremation service contracts to allow them to respectfully scatter ot inter any cremated remains not collected after 90 days have passed.

 Cremated remains that remain unclaimed from indigent funerals are generally held for a period, and then the county authorities conduct a mass interment or scattering.